vacp2p/roadmap/content/rfc/ift/2024q4-rfc-index-maintenance.md

 `2024q4-ift:rfc:vac:rfc-index-maintenance`

+Continuous effort to fix and update across the relevant RFC websites (including the communication)
 ## Description

 This commitment revolves around a continuous effort to fix and update across the relevant RFC websites (including the communication).